letientai299/md-livepreview-setup/readme.md

   pass
 ```

-And finally, the rendered result:
+And finally, the rendered result (from old version of this README):

 ![Sample image](sample.png)